 Most of our revenue is from international container liner operators whose vessels are sailing on regular routes and schedules.
 In the event that the regular routes, such as the Intra-Asia route, Euro-Asia route and Trans-Pacific route are shortened or suspended permanently or temporarily or liner service schedules are less frequent which are beyond our control, the demand for marine fuel may significantly decrease and our business may be adversely affected.
-In the event that the regular routes are replaced by other ports which fall outside our supply network of 34 ports in the Asia Pacific, including two ports in South Korea, 20 ports in the PRC, one port in Taiwan, one port in Hong Kong, five ports in Malaysia, one port in Singapore, two ports in the Philippines, and two ports in Thailand, the demand for marine fuel for refueling may significantly decrease and our business would be adversely affected.
+In the event that the regular routes are replaced by other ports which fall outside our supply network of 33 ports in the Asia Pacific, including South Korea, PRC, Taiwan, Hong Kong, Malaysia and Singapore, the demand for marine fuel for refueling may significantly decrease and our business would be adversely affected.